purak24/mywebsite/notes/_posts/2020-08-01-create-website.md

 ---
 layout: post
-title: Building a personal blogging site using Jekyll in under 15 mins
+title: Building a personal blogging site using Jekyll in under 15 minutes
 summary: Walk-through for creating this website using a Jekyll theme - Lanyon and hosted on Github pages, using Markdown and Docker for local hosting.
-tags: [jekyll,docker,github,markdown,liquid,domain,dummies,lanyon,poole,blog,website]
+tags:
+  note
 category: note
 ---